mcMickJuice/mickjuice-blog/content/blog/love-for-excel/index.md

 <sub>Image from [tweet](https://twitter.com/office/status/326733209779990528) by Microsoft's [Office account](https://twitter.com/Office)</sub>

-_I originally wrote this in March of 2016 when I was between projects_
+_I originally wrote this in March of 2016 when I was between projects.
+I'm not entirely sure why._

 I remember when we first met.
 I was in college.
 You were 20 years old but mature and feature rich for your age.
 Everyone thought you were boring, and I did too.
 But that was before I really _knew_ you.
 And being the immature 21 year old that I was, I just wasn’t ready to commit to the time and patience that was necessary to appreciate your intricacies.